 New York State Town Law, Section 198.3.(b) authorizes, "The town board [to] contract with any person or corporation, municipal or otherwise, or with a town or county on behalf of a water district, for a supply of water, for a term not to exceed forty years" (FASNY, p.
 670).
-Old Appendix 3-19.

 New York State Village Law, Section 11-1100 authorizes the Board of Trustees to, "...contract, in the name of the village, with an individual or corporation for supplying water to the village for extinguishing fires or for other public purposes; but such contracts shall not be made for a longer period than forty years" (FASNY, p.
 759).
-Old Appendix 3-20.

 The Town of Mendon has one water district - District #1, with separate and distinct sub-areas for capital costs and consumption billing.
 They are known as: "District #1, Extension 1; District #1, Extension 2; District #1, Extension 3; District #1, Extension 4; and, District #1, Extension 5" (Parmelee, 8.23.22).
 The MCWA owns, operates and maintains a Reservoir in the Town of Mendon as part of its supply and distribution system (Gates, 8.23.22).
+All capital costs are typically financed with a 30-year Bond, with principal and interest charged to each property owner across the life of the Bond.
+This charge appears as a separate "Water District" line item on their annual Town Tax Bill.

 The Town Board is vigilant in in its role with public water supply as a Public Health measure and to benefit fire protection.
 The most recent MCWA extension study is a May, 2018 update to previous studies.
 In its Preliminary Construction Water Main Estimates Town of Mendon report, LaBella was commissioned to, "Estimate the cost of District extensions...by road, geographic area...including installation costs, rate projections and financing costs" (May, 2018).
+At the time of this Study, Labella "Estimated 425 lots [households]" were not served by a public water supply (page not numbered for reference).